Samawah: Climate

 Samawah has a hot desert climate (BWh) in the Köppen–Geiger climate classification system.
 Most rain falls in the winter.
 The average annual temperature in Samawah is 23.8 °C. About 106 mm of precipitation falls annually.

 Religion

-Primarily Shiite, the town was cut off almost entirely by Saddam after the Gulf War.
-Historically, however, Samawah has been a mixed Jewish and Shia city.
+Primarily Shiite, the town was cut off almost entirely by Saddam Hussein during the 1991 Iraqi uprisings after the Gulf War.
 The terrorisation of the Jewish minority by Arab nationalists in the 1940s and '50s drove most of them into exile.
 The Torat Synagogue, which has been abandoned since the flight of the Jews, still exists in the qushla quarter of the east bank of Samawah.

 In 1979–81 an ethnic cleansing campaign saw Shia Iraqis deemed to be of Persian origin deported by the Baathist regime of Saddam Hussein.

-Today, there is still a small population of Assyrian Christians in the city.
+Today, there is still a small population of Sunnis in the city.